uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-compare-files-studio.md

 ---
 layout: answered-question
 author: Serge
-title: The UiPath Workflow Diff tool
+title: Worflow Diff vs Compare Files in UiPath Studio
-blurb: What's the easiest way to compare file in Git with UiPath Studio?
+blurb: Know the difference between Compare Files and Workflow Diff for the UiPath Certification Exam
-difficulty: 6
+difficulty: 8
 objective: 2.3 Explain the significance of connecting an automation project to the version control solution
 ---
 <h1>UiPath Compare Files tool</h1>